Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

 \subsection{Linking planetary atmospheres to disc structures}

-The final composition of giant planets is generally expected to reflect the chemical structure of the protoplanetary disc.
+The final composition of giant planets is generally expected to reflect the chemical structure of the protoplanetary disc, especially that of the region of the disc where the planet was born \citep[e.g.,][]{oberg2011,lothringer2021}.
 We can assess the degree to which this assumption is reasonable by comparing the elemental ratios in the two environments.
-The results of such analysis is illustrated in Figures~\ref{fig:ternary1}, \ref{fig:ternary2}, \ref{fig:ternary3}, and \ref{fig:ternary4}.
+The results of such analysis are illustrated in Figures~\ref{fig:ternary1}, \ref{fig:ternary2}, \ref{fig:ternary3}, and \ref{fig:ternary4}.
 Each figure examines one of the four chemical scenarios.
 The top two panels show the normalised elemental ratios in the atmosphere of gas-dominated (on the left) and solid-enriched (on the right) giant planets at the end of the six simulations.
-The lines connecting the different scenarios are provided as visual aid only.
-The bottom four panels show the radial profiles of the normalised elemental ratios in the disc, as computed from their counterparts in Figure~\ref{fig:disc_comp_elem}.
+The lines connecting the different scenarios are provided as a visual aid only.
+The bottom four panels show the radial profiles of the normalised elemental ratios in the disc, as computed from Figure~\ref{fig:disc_comp_elem}.
 Such profiles can be seen as snapshots of the midplane chemical structure, where solid and dashed lines characterise the solid and gas phase, respectively.

-Overall, these four figures show that the atmosphere of the giant planet inherits some of the chemical properties of the disc.
-Specifically, gas-dominated giant planets follow the same global trends as the disc gas phase: an elemental ratio that is sub- or super-stellar in the disc will generally remain so in the planet as well.
-The same happens with solid-enriched planets, which globally follow the trends of the disc solid phase.